bihealth/bih-cluster/bih-cluster/docs/storage/storage-migration.md

+# Migration from old GPFS to new CephFS
 ## What is going to happen?
 Files on the cluster's main storage `/data/gpfs-1` aka. `/fast` will move to a new file system.
 That includes users' home directories, work directories, and work-group directories.